rgilks/royal-game-of-ur-cli/README.md

 ## Building

-Build the project (create uberjar and native ARM64 image):
+To build the project (create uberjar and native ARM64 image):

 ```
 just build